bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/01-Providers/README.md

 # 🏗️ Implement Global State Using React Context API

 Using the `create-react-app` command-line utility to initialize a React application can take some time.
-Therefore, to save time throughout this module, we will create one React application and only replace the `src` files for subsequent activities as we work on them.
+Therefore, to save time throughout this module, we will create one React application and only replace the `src` file for subsequent activities as we work on them.

 Before you add comments to the code, you will practice the workflow for creating a React app and updating your practice app for subsequent activities.